 How much is it?

-The Google Pixel starts at $649, but devices like the Axon 7 are expected to get Daydream support too, and are considerably cheaper.
+The Google Pixel starts at $649, but devices like the Axon 7 now have Daydream support too, and are considerably cheaper.
 As for the headsets?
 The official Daydream View headset will set users back $79, and we expect most other OEM headsets will fall somewhere between $50 to $150 depending on extra sensors, build materials, and so forth.